mainmatter/mainmatter.com/workshops/_posts/2016-12-19-ember-cli-basics.md

     item_type: lecture
     start_time: '15:30'
     duration: 30
+  - title: 'EXERCISE: Computed property macro blueprint'
+    description: Build a blueprint that makes a new computed property in the `app/cp` folder of your app, using command line arguments to dynamically specify local names (and number) of arguments passed to the macro.
+    item_type: exercise
+    start_time: '16:00'
+    duration: 30
   - title: Testing Commands and Blueprints
     description: One of the challenges around building ember addons that are more tool oriented than client-side oriented, is that the existing testing stories